akka/akka-persistence-jdbc/README.md

 Please look in the path `src/main/resources/schema` for the text based database schema to use.

 # What's new?
+## 2.2.25 (2016-06-08)
+  - Merged PR #54 [Charith Ellawala][ellawala] Honour the schemaName setting for the snapshot table, thanks!
+  - Compiling for Java 8 as Akka 2.4.x dropped support for Java 6 and 7 and only works on Java 8 and above

 ## 2.2.24 (2016-06-05)
   - Akka 2.4.6 -> 2.4.7